 - You can't let someone use your car for business purposes.
 Permissive use generally won't cover the use of your car if a friend uses it to make deliveries, meet clients, or go to a work-related business conference.

 - Unlicensed and/or inexperienced drivers aren't covered.
-Permissive use policies can sometimes exclude unlicensed and/or inexperienced drivers, which means you shouldn't lend your car to anyone who doesn't have a license or only recently became a licensed driver.
+Permissive use policies can sometimes exclude unlicensed and/or inexperienced drivers, which means you shouldn't lend your car to anyone who doesn't have a license or student drivers who only recently earned their license.

-- Intoxicated and/or impaired drivers aren't covered.
+- Impaired or drunk drivers aren't covered.
 Lending your car to someone who is under the influence of drugs or alcohol will result in your claim for coverage being denied.

 - Permissive use is only intended to cover short trips.
 Permissive use is meant for brief tasks like picking up milk from the store or moving furniture to a new apartment.
 If you're letting someone borrow your car for several weeks or more, this type of use may not be covered.